Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 If using minikube, enable ingress with `minikube addons enable ingress`.

-Then set the following values for flagsmith:
+Then set the following values for flagsmith in the `charts/flagsmith/values.yaml` file:

 ```yaml
 ingress: